 8. That’s it… for a basic sharpening.

-If you’re looking for advanced techniques, check out Knife Sharpening by Steve Bottorff.
-It’s a very thorough website that provides detailed guides on advanced knife sharpening techniques.
+If you’re looking for advanced techniques, check out Sharpening Made Easy by Steve Bottorff.

 Update: Many readers recommend the Spyderco Sharpmaker for all your knife sharpening needs.
 Check it out.